Interview with an Anonymous Interviewee (An00509)

 JW: Yes.

-RW: We had a few, very few of them but we had a few mine [unclear] traps especially up in, in Scandinavia and they approached us to Scandinavia and also they approached us to Holland and Belgium.
+I: We had a few, very few of them but we had a few minelaying trips especially up in, in and around Scandinavia and the approaches to Scandinavia and also the approaches to Holland and Belgium.
 We dropped a lot of mines and things like that.

 JW: I seem to remember you telling me also you were involved in diversionary raids.